weserv/docs/docs/fit.md

 # Fit

-Controls how the image is fitted to its target dimensions.
+Control how the image is fitted to its target dimensions.
 Below are a couple of examples.
 Some of these values are based on the [object-fit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) CSS property.

 <Image